FractalVoyager/FractalVoyager/README.md

 To run the app, run "npm start" it may not work the first time if cgen was freshly compiled, but will eventually.

-## TODO

-what to do to fix styling:

 # bug fixes

 refer to SYE final paper section 6 for further explanations (p.
 55)